-- Moderate temperature insulations are made from grass fibre products.
+- Moderate temperature insulations are made from grass fiber products.

-- High-temperature insulation is made of preformed cementations or refractory materials or blankets made from ceramic fibres.
+- High-temperature insulation is made of preformed cementations or refractory materials or blankets made from ceramic fibers.

 - Insulation and accessory materials have to be 100% asbestos-free.

-The following table provides details of few commonly used insulation materials:
+The following table provides details of some commonly used insulation materials: